akshatowl/VisualSlopeDetection/README.md

 ### Geometric Approach

-This approach dedicated an area and an array of pixel values all a fixed distance apart.
+This approach dedicates an area and an array of pixel values all a fixed distance apart.
 Any object detected within this range of pixels will return 4 distances from these pixels

 ![depthcam1 (1)](https://user-images.githubusercontent.com/58850654/179021620-496e70e2-c66d-405c-b454-0a21960259be.png)